tweag/asterius/README.md

 set up a Cabal project.

-To use the image, mount the working directory containing the source code as a Docker shared volume and use the `ahc-link` program:
+To use the image, mount the working directory containing the source code as a Docker shared volume, then use the `ahc-link` program:

 ```
 username@hostname:~/project$ docker run --rm -it -v $(pwd):/project -w /project terrorjack/asterius